 Gary Gibson on first ascent of Evidently Chicken Town (7c).
 Photo: Carl Ryan

-The largest buttress in this part of the dale has matured into a superb sports-climbing venue with a number of new and retrobolted routes.
-To gain the cliff, cross the stepping stones below the Embankment or Riverside Buttress.
-The cliff is quite complex and gives a collection of three face, the left-hand of which is divided into two parts.
+The largest buttress in this part of the dale has matured into a superb sport climbing venue with a number of new and retrobolted routes.
+To gain the cliff, wade across the river directly below the left hand part of the crag.

-To reach the cliff, follow the path from the right-hand side of Two Tier Buttress up the slope, above Spizz Energy et al and reach a tree with sling and lower-off.
+To reach the cliff, follow a path up a grassy slope from the righthand end of Two Tier Right.
+This takes you above Spizz Energy et al to a tree with sling and lower-off.
 An abseil from this leads to the terrace below the wall.

-Descent is then from another tree fixed with a lower-off.
-The walls get the evening sunlight after around 3pm.
+Descent is then from another tree fixed with a lower-off, just below The Tier Drop X-plodes.

 Two Tier is wet in winter months and recieves little or no sun.
 However once dry in the spring it tends to remain dry for the whole season.
 In the summer months it remains shady until around 3pm on the right and an hour or so later on the left.

 When approaching from the Miller’s Dale end of the valley gain the Monsal Trail from the far (west) end of the car park and follow it for 800m to a long tunnel.
 When the tunnel ends go through a gap in the wall on the left and follow the path and stone steps down to the a path along the river.
 Turn left here and go across a footbridge over the river.
 Carry along the river passing The Nook and Nettle Buttress.
 A section of stepping stones lead to Max Buttress and the left end of Two Tier is opposite.
 Go a little further upstream to find the spot to wade the river.
 A short path on the opposite side leads up to the crag at the Main Wall section of the left buttress.